Warning notification:Warning

 • if you have any other symptoms

 Some pus may be taken from your abscess and sent for testing.
 This will identify the type of bacteria causing the abscess.
-It can help to find the best way of treating it.
+This helps to find the best way of treating it.

 If you've had more than 1 skin abscess, you may need to give a sample of your pee.
 This will be tested for glucose, which is a sign of diabetes.
 People with diabetes have an increased risk of developing skin abscesses.

 If you have recurring boils and abscesses, your GP may get the laboratory to do more tests on the bacteria.
-This will see if it's producing Panton-Valentine leukocidin (PVL) toxin.
+These extra tests will show if it's producing Panton-Valentine leukocidin (PVL) toxin.

 You may need other treatments.
-For example, a body wash or an antibiotic cream, to stop these bacteria living on the body.
+For example, a medicated body wash, like Hibiscrub, or an antibiotic cream to stop these bacteria living on the body.

 Internal abscesses